Trade Forex Trading

 Investor has 80% above the required sum

-Because when a trader has a higher xauusd leverage means that they have more percent above what is required(A.K.A.
-More "Free XAUUSD Margin") their open xauusd transactions are less likely to get closed.
-This is reason why traders will choose option 100:1 for their account but according to their risk management rules, these investors won't trade above 5:1.
+Because when a gold trader has a higher leverage means that they have more percentage% above what is required(A.K.A.
+More "Free Margin") their open transactions are less likely to get liquidated.
+This is reason why traders will choose option 100:1 for their trading account but according to their risk management principles, these traders will not trade above 5:1.

-These Levels are Shown on the Software Screen-Shot Below as an Examples:
+These Levels are Displayed on Platform Image Below as an Example:

-Gold Trading Maximum Gold Leverage Example Explained and Used Gold Leverage Explained
+Gold Trading Maximum Leverage Example Explained and Used Leverage Explained